 Thanks for tuning in to We Talk Cents if you want to get in touch with us feel free to reach us on Instagram at a handle get weed money.
 And if you liked the podcast, give us a review on Apple podcast help other people find the show.

 Blaize Pengilly 43:12

 Yes, please give us a review that is super helpful and helps us to know that you're liking the show and helps others to find it.
 So we would really appreciate that.
 We'll be back next week for crypto part two.
-So we'll be looking at decentralized finance and understanding a little bit more about crypto yourself.
+So we'll be looking at decentralised finance and understanding a little bit more about crypto yourself.
 You're ready to jump in for round two.
 We'll be back next Monday, joined by our special guest David Beros.
 Until then you have a lovely week and can't wait to see you next time

 Dan Jovevski 43:40